 Our results of operations are affected by a variety of market conditions, including economic cycles, fluctuations in stock markets, interest rates and increased competition.
 The credit turmoil, which started in August 2007, affects all banks particularly on the funding side due to the liquidity shortage.
-Due to this turmoil, Rabobank expects an increase in credit spreads on the asset side of its balance sheet.
+Due to this turmoil, credit spreads on the asset side of the Rabobank Group balance sheet (loans) and interest margin (interest/average assets) increased in the second half of 2007 and first half of 2008.
 So far, the more difficult economic environment has not led to materially higher corporate or retail loan provisioning by the Rabobank Group.